SenseLogic/CODEX/README.md

 ## Goals

-Efficiently develop code and applications with the following qualities :
+Efficiently develop code and applications in a disciplined manner which ensures the following qualities :

+*   **Adequate** : perfectly matches the user needs.
+*   **Efficient** : minimizes processing and waiting times to avoid frustration and maximize productivity.
+*   **Attractive** : allows interaction through a nice looking interface.
+*   **Ergonomic** : can be used in an intuitive and productive manner.
-*   **Robust** : runs without crash and protects the data from being lost or corrupted.
+*   **Robust** : runs without crash even under bad connectivity conditions
-*   **Secure** : protects the data from being stolen or hacked.
+*   **Secure** : protects the data from being lost, corrupted, stolen or hacked.
-*   **Ergonomic** : does exactly what the user needs and can be used in a productive and intuitive manner.
-*   **Efficient** : minimizes processing times to maximize the user productivity.
 *   **Maintainable** : is easy to fix and enhance by any programmer in the team.
 *   **Extensible** : is easy to extend with new features by reusing existing components.
 *   **Consistent** : looks like it has been designed and implemented by a single developer.